AngelaMeow/angelameow.github.io/about.md

 title: About me
 permalink: /about-me/
 ---
-I'm Angela, a Honduran UX/UI and Visual Designer based in Spain, with over 7 years of experience in the software industry.
+I'm Angela, a Honduran Graphic and UI Designer based in Spain, with over 7 years of experience in the software development field.

 ![angela velasquez](../images/img-angela-landscape.png)